 git clean -fdx

-If you’re already ignoring a lot of files or have files ignored that you need for your Development environment e.g. tags, logs, or config files then you just need to stipulate the path you want cleaned so they aren’t removed:
+If you have files ignored that you need for your Development environment e.g. tags, logs, or config files then make sure you stipulate the path you want cleaned so the files you need aren’t removed:

 git clean -fdx app